Budibase/website/content/blog/updates/pricing-update-april-2023/index.md

 ## What does this mean for current users/customers

-Our customers/users have been at the forefront of every decision we’ve made during this process.
+- Our customers/users have been at the forefront of every decision we’ve made during this process.
 We truly believe this new pricing is both simpler and more valuable to current users/customers and future users/customers.

-- **For new accounts:** We’re introducing a new pricing structure across all Budibase plans, effective May 1, 2023.
+  - **For new accounts:** We’re introducing a new pricing structure across all Budibase plans, effective May 2nd, 2023.
   - **For existing accounts on the free or open source plan:** We’ll move you to the new pricing structure.
 A vast majority of you will not be affected.
 For the small number of users who are affected, please feel free to[ reach out to sales](https://budibase.com/contact) to discuss your circumstances.
+For existing accounts over the new limits, we’ve implemented a grace period until the 31st May, 2023.
+On the 1st June, if your Budibase account is over the new usage limits you will be asked to move to a paid plan, or update your tenant to adhere to the free/community plans.

-- **For existing accounts on a paid plan:** Most of our customers are aware of our plans to change pricing.
+  **For existing accounts on a paid plan:** Most of our customers are aware of our plans to change pricing.
 In fact, a lot of customers are currently on the new pricing plan already.
 For customers yet to move to the new pricing structure, we can help you switch over to one of the new plans.
 For help switching plans, please [book a slot in our account executive’s calendar](https://meetings-eu1.hubspot.com/joe-moss).

 ## Feedback